maquebax/springdataelasticsearch/README.md

 This project is an intial trial of Spring Data elastic-search

 The use case here is to connect the VesselVisitApp to either a no sql database or elastic-search for retreiving vesselvisit objects.
-The solution here is to use spring-data-elasticsearch as it simply extends over spring data